 Travels from California, USA

-Meg Whitman's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Meg Whitman's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Selected by Forbes as one of its “most powerful women in the world”, Meg Whitman is a renowned philanthropist, political activist, and one of the most successful business executives of the past two decades.
 Admired for her bold pursuit of new and unexpected challenges, she is perhaps best known for her 2010 run for California Governor, growing e-Bay into a multi-billion dollar e-commerce leader, and overseeing one of the biggest corporate breakups in history during her tenure as CEO at Hewlett Packard.